turbotage/AI-ML-Course/README.md

 The perception radius can influence the simulation quite a lot.
 The agents tend to move towards the middle because of initialized memory.
-But then, they and only become active as soon as their targets come into field of vision.
+But then, they only become active as soon as their targets come into field of vision.
 When this happens it can trigger a chain reaction with other agents becoming active as a result of the agent moving.
 Overall, the end state becomes more cluttered.